-- The Basics: What is a Vacation Rental Short Term Lease Agreement?
+- What is a Vacation Rental / Short Term Lease Agreement?

-- When a Vacation Rental Short Term Lease Agreement is Needed
+- When to Use a Vacation Rental Short Term Lease Agreement

-1. The Basics: What is a Vacation Rental Short Term Lease Agreement?
+1. What is a Vacation Rental / Short Term Lease Agreement?

 A Vacation Rental Short Term Lease Agreement is written document that officially recognizes a legally binding relationship between two parties – an owner, or the person renting out the property – and a guest, or the person renting the property for a short period of time.

 This agreement will identify the following basic elements: